 Microbial Interactions Within the Gut–Lung Axis

-The gut microbiota has been the most extensively investigated.
+The gut microbiota has been the most extensively investigated in gut health.
 The majority of genes (99%) amplified in human stools are from bacteria, which are as numerous as human cells and comprise 150 distinct bacterial species, belonging mainly to Firmicutes and Bacteroidetes phyla.
 Proteobacteria, Actinobacteria, Cyanobacteria, and Fusobacteria are also represented in healthy people (Sekirov et al., 2010; Human Microbiome Project Consortium, 2012).

 Note from the WAF editorial board.
 We wish to acknowledge and thank Raphaël Enaud, Renaud Preve, Eleonora Ciarlo, Fabien Beaufils, Gregoire Wieërs, Benoit Guery and Laurence Delhaes for their support of Asthma education and research.
-For more information about Asthma visit the World Asthma Foundation.
+For more information about Asthma or Gut Health, visit the World Asthma Foundation.

 Beside the widely studied gut microbiota, microbiotas of other sites, including the lungs, are essential for host homeostasis and disease.
 The lung microbiota is now recognized as a cornerstone in the physiopathology of numerous respiratory diseases (Soret et al., 2019; Vandenborght et al., 2019).